 After breakfast, join your guide for a heritage walking tour of Churu's Old Quarter.
 Navigate the maze of streets and marvel at the detailed fresco paintings as you come across the many traditional townhouses and mansions known as havelis.
-Post lunch, join another walking tour, this time to discover Churu's art scene where you will meet with local artisans in their homes to gain a richer understanding of the region’s culture.
-This hands-on tour covers Bandhej or Bandhani (a type of tie-dye textile), block printing, miniature wood carvings, lacquer bangles, pottery, and silver jewelry.
+Post lunch, join another walking tour, this time to discover Churu's art scene, where you'll meet with local artisans in their homes to gain a richer understanding of the region's culture.
+This hands-on tour covers bandhej or bandhani (a type of tie-dye textile), block printing, miniature wood carvings, lacquer bangles, pottery, and silver jewelry.

 Chat with a local specialist who can help organize your trip.

-Day 5: Drive to Samode - Check into the Samode Palace
+Day 5: Transfer to Samode, Stay in the Samode Palace Heritage Hotel

-Day 6: Drive to the "Pink City" of Jaipur
+Day 6: Transfer to the "Pink City" of Jaipur